LegionChef/contribute-to-scroll/CONTRIBUTING.md

 2. Add your contribution, showing the Issue it closes (or contributes to), along with the link to the PR raised in another repo.
 3. Describe your work and fill out the template.
 4. Add a new entry to the `contributions.json` file by following the same format as the other projects listed.
 5. Additional contributors will also need to make a commit to the PR (or a later PR).
-We suggest they do so by adding their name to the `contributions.json` file to receive acknowledgement.
+We suggest they do so by adding their name to the `contributions.json` file to receive acknowledgment.

 ### Collecting your GitPOAP